unChaz/sci-fi-5e/srd/classes/guardian.md

 ## Fighting Style

 At 2nd level, you adopt a style of fighting as your specialty.
 Choose one of the following options.
-You can’t take a Fighting Style option more than once, even if you later get to choose again.
+You can't take a Fighting Style option more than once, even if you later get to choose again.

 ### Defense